- Course Information

 All students must register for courses.
 Currently enrolled AU full-time and part-time students must register for summer courses on-line using BannerWeb.
 Web registration is available 7 days a week, from 8 am to midnight.
 Contact the Student Service Center for help if you have questions about web registration by calling 607.871.2123

-High school juniors and seniors must use the special registration form included in the next section.
+High school juniors and seniors must complete a special registration form included in the section "Registration of High School Students."

 Other individuals wishing to take summer courses must complete a registration form.
 Completed registration forms may be brought in person to the Student Service Center in Seidlin Hall, mailed to the address listed on the form, faxed to 607.871.2347, or scanned and attached to an email sent to firstname.lastname@example.org.